Skip to main content

 Webservers

-Webservers form a fundamental part of the Internet.
+Webservers form a fundamental piece of the internet.
 Through HTTP and HTTP methods, you can reach web pages served by these servers.
-These servers do not need to be tangible (i.e. bare-metal servers), but they could also be virtualised; however, the scope of this article is not on virtualisation nor a deep-dive into webservers.
+They don’t need to be physical (bare-metal) machines; they can be virtualised too.
+But virtualisation and the inner workings of webservers are outside the scope here.

-A webserver is a piece of software that runs on a server.
-The basic function of the webserver is to accept HTTP requests from the clients and send a response back.
-(This happens typically when the browser sends an HTTP GET statement.)
+A webserver is a piece of software running on a server.
+Its basic function: accept HTTP requests from clients and fire back a response.
+(This typically happens when the browser sends an HTTP GET request.)

-There are different types of web servers available out there - some of the "famous" ones are Apache (used mostly with PHP, as part of the so-called LAMP stack), IIS from Microsoft and Nginx which is used mostly with modern, Node.js based applications.
-Speaking about Node.js - and not wanting to jump ahead of myself - there are certain web servers such as Express that are purely made for a Node.js environment.
+There are several types of web server out there.
+Some well-known ones: Apache (used mostly with PHP as part of the LAMP stack), IIS from Microsoft, and Nginx, used mostly with modern Node.js applications.
+Speaking of Node.js, there are web servers like Express built purely for that environment.

-The physical, geographical distance between the (web)server and the requesting client increases the time a client needs to wait until a website is shown.
-This round-trip time could be reduced with a CDN (Content Distribution Network) edge server.
-This server could cache the requested data close to the client's location so that the client could reach the information much faster.
-These edge servers could connect separate networks, making it easier to reduce the load time.
+The physical distance between the webserver and the requesting client increases the time a user waits for a website to load.
+A CDN (Content Distribution Network) edge server can cut this round-trip time by caching the requested data close to the client’s location.
+These edge servers can bridge separate networks, reducing load times.

 A few years ago a common practice started to evolve - static assets such as CSS and JavaScript were stored in CDNs for faster access and caching.
 Many such CDN servers exist even today, such as cdnjs.com.

-Practically speaking if there's an Apache server, we can think of that as an "origin server", however, if the content is served from a CDN server, we can refer to that as an "edge server".
+If there’s an Apache server, think of it as an “origin server.”
+If the content comes from a CDN, that’s an “edge server.”

 Fun fact, the latest development stack out there referred to as the “JAMstack” is completely “serverless” because the website content is served up entirely from a CDN server.
 It’s a rather exciting movement that’s sweeping through the developer community like a storm.

-An edge server stores static assets of a webpage, like CSS and JavaScript and could send it to the client without needing the origin server.
+An edge server stores static assets of a webpage (CSS, JavaScript) and can send them to the client without needing the origin server at all.

 IP addresses

-The Internet Protocol, (or just IP), indicates an address of a device that is connected to the Internet.
-IP addresses are like phone numbers even at a glance, for example: "18.130.18.214".
+The Internet Protocol (IP) indicates the address of a device connected to the internet.
+IP addresses look like phone numbers at a glance: “18.130.18.214.”

-IP addresses are numbers divided with four dots.
-The first group of numbers are the "highest level", and from left, to the right, we go a level below that.
+IP addresses are numbers split by four dots.
+The first group of numbers represents the “highest level,” and moving left to right, you go a level deeper.

-The first group of numbers refer to the service provider, then the client and then devices followed by the client's devices, that identify each other with these unique IP addresses to communicate and send/receive data.
+The first group refers to the service provider, then the client, then devices.
+Devices identify each other with these unique IP addresses to communicate and send/receive data.

-There are 2 types of IP addresses: static and dynamic.
-The dynamic IP addresses are temporary, and they get assigned when a computer connects to the Internet - but each time when this happens, the IP address will be different.
+There are two types: static and dynamic.
+Dynamic IP addresses are temporary, assigned when a computer connects to the internet, and they change each time.
+Static IP addresses, well, stay put.

-The IP addresses that we have been talking about so far are all IPv4.
-However, IPv4 addresses are nearly all distributed, meaning that we are running out of free and available addresses.
-(This is because in the '70s people thought that having 2^32 number of addresses is going to be sufficient.
+The IP addresses we’ve been talking about are all IPv4.
+IPv4 addresses are nearly all distributed, meaning we’re running out.
+(Back in the ’70s, people thought 2^32 addresses would be enough.)

 localhost, 127.0.0.1, ::1

-You are probably wondering, why on earth would I want to run this "loopback thing" on my computer?
-Well, there are several purposes for localhost.
-The most important one for web developers is to test code.
-With this loopback address, your computer becomes a webserver, where you can upload your code and see it in action, effectively serving your website locally.
+Why would you want this “loopback thing”?
+Several reasons.
+The most important one for web developers: testing code.
+With the loopback address, your computer becomes a webserver where you can run your code and see it in action, effectively serving your site locally.

 HTTP

-If you have visited a website before, it is likely that you have entered "http:// ".
+If you’ve visited a website, you’ve likely typed “http://” at some point.
 HTTP (Hypertext Transfer Protocol) is the fundamental communication protocol of the World Wide Web.
 It follows the basic client/server model.

-TCP (Transmission Control Protocol) is also important to mention because it defines how information is packaged up, and how is it sent through from the server to the client.
-HTTP doesn't control how the information is packaged or sent.
-Simply put, HTTP is responsible for getting the data, but TCP is responsible for how to get the data.
+TCP (Transmission Control Protocol) matters here too because it defines how information gets packaged up and sent from server to client.
+HTTP doesn’t control the packaging or sending.
+Put simply: HTTP is responsible for getting the data, TCP is responsible for how to get it.

-• 1xx are information level messages such as: "101 Switching {rotocols."
+• 1xx are information level messages such as: “101 Switching Protocols.”

 • 2xx is for success messages such as: “200 OK”.